 The Group believes that professional development of the employees lays a solid foundation for its business growth and is key to maintaining its competitiveness.
 Our employees are encouraged to pursue work-related advanced studies and attend seminars and workshops to hone their skills.
 We support our people by providing study subsidies and flexibility in work scheduling to facilitate the professional development of our employees.
-During the year, we subsidised our employees to attend property management training workshops.
+Similar to the previous years, we subsidised our employees to attend property management training workshops.